willh003/IsaacLab/dexterous/allegro/README_visualize_rewards.md

 ## Output

-The script generates two plots:
+The script generates four plots:

-1. **reward_distribution.{format}**: Main visualization showing:
+1. **reward_distributions.{format}**: Four-panel plot showing:
+   - Initial state reward distribution (top-left, blue)
+   - Halfway state reward distribution (top-right, green)
+   - Final state -1 reward distribution (bottom-left, orange)
-   - Boxplots of reward distribution at each timestep
+   - Final state reward distribution (bottom-right, red)
-   - Mean reward line across all episodes
-   - Optional individual trajectory lines
-   - Episode statistics summary
+   - Each panel includes statistics and mean line

-2. **episode_statistics.{format}**: Additional statistics showing:
+2. **reward_comparison.{format}**: Boxplot comparison showing:
+   - Side-by-side boxplots of all four reward distributions
+   - Easy visual comparison of reward patterns across trajectory points

+3. **return_distributions.{format}**: Two-panel plot showing:
-   - Episode length distribution histogram
+   - Return distribution with discount=0.99 (left, purple)
-   - Total reward distribution histogram
+   - Return distribution with discount=1.0 (right, teal)
+   - Each panel includes statistics and mean line

+4. **return_comparison.{format}**: Boxplot comparison showing:
+   - Side-by-side boxplots of return distributions with different discount factors

+## Key Trajectory Points

+- **Initial State**: First reward in each episode (index 0)
+- **Halfway State**: Reward at the middle of each episode (index length//2)
+- **Final State -1**: Second-to-last reward in each episode (index length-2)
+- **Final State**: Last reward in each episode (index length-1)

+## Return Calculation

+Returns are computed using the standard discounted cumulative reward formula:
+- **Return(t) = Σ(k=t to T) γ^(k-t) * reward(k)**
+- **Discount=0.99**: Future rewards are discounted by 0.99
+- **Discount=1.0**: No discounting (sum of all rewards in episode)

 ## Requirements

 - isaaclab
 - matplotlib
-- seaborn
 - numpy
 - torch

 ## Notes

-- The script automatically handles episodes of different lengths by padding shorter episodes with NaN values
-- Boxplots only show valid (non-NaN) reward values at each timestep
-- Individual trajectory lines are limited to 10 episodes for readability
+- Episodes shorter than `min_episode_length` are excluded
-- Statistics are printed to console and displayed on the plots
+- Statistics are printed to console and displayed on each plot panel
+- The script automatically handles episodes of different lengths
+- Each distribution is color-coded for easy identification
+- Returns are computed using the initial return value (total discounted return for the episode)